jesseroyc/team-twenty-one/README.md

 npm run dev:start
 ```
 \
-// TO DO BEFORE using `docker-compose`
+TO DO: Before using `docker-compose`

 > NGINX still needs testing for a proper release.
 Currently, set
 > frontend and backend hosts to the same ip load balance 1 app.

 \
-// TO DO BEFORE using `docker-compose`
+TO DO: Before using `docker-compose`

 > Mongo is almost fully configured for production and is currently
 > in local testing phase.
 Current setup will deploy a mongo data